 What is Aggravated Unlicensed Operation in New York?

-Aggravated Unlicensed Operation or “AUO” is a misdemeanor, and therefore a crime under New York law.
+Aggravated Unlicensed Operation or “AUO” is based on driving with a suspended license.
+It a misdemeanor, and therefore a crime under New York law.

-A person is guilty of the offense of aggravated unlicensed operation of a motor vehicle in the 3rd degree when a person operates a motor vehicle upon a public highway while knowing or having reason to know that their license or privilege of driving has been suspended, revoked or otherwise withdrawn by the DMV.
+A person is guilty of aggravated unlicensed operation in the 3rd degree when a person operates a motor vehicle upon a public highway while knowing or having reason to know that their license or privilege of driving has been suspended, revoked or otherwise withdrawn by the DMV.

-AUO charges sometimes come as a surprise to our clients because an unresolved ticket from years ago has caused a suspension without the driver actually knowing about it.
-Sometimes people move, forget to update their address with the DMV or otherwise do not receive a suspension notice.
-The DMV mailing a notice to address they have on file gives a driver reason to know that they have suspended.
-Other times, the drivers just can’t afford not to drive and take a chance.
+AUO charges sometimes come as a surprise to you.
+An unresolved ticket from years ago may have caused a suspension without you knowing about it.
+Sometimes people move, forget to update their address with the DMV or otherwise do not receive a mailed suspension notice.
+Unfortunately not receiving the notice is not a defense.
+The law requires only that the DMV mail a notice to your address on file.
+This deemed to have given reason to know that they have suspended.

 Penalties for AUO in New York

 - imprisonment for up to 30 days, or both.